dumlutimuralp/antrea-packet-walks/part_e/README.md

 - Source MAC = 4e:99:08:c1:53:be (antrea-gw0 interface MAC on Worker 1)
 - Destination MAC = aa:bb:cc:dd:ee:ff (When the destination pod is on a different node this global virtual MAC is used.
 It is explained in Section 12)

 Based on the current flow' s source and destination MAC/IP values.
 The flow matches the third flow entry in Table 70, since the destination IP and MAC matches the "nw_dst" and "dl_dst" fields.
-There are several actions in this third flow entry which are explained below :
+The following actions are taken on the flow :

-- First action is to modify the source MAC address of the flow "mod_dl_src:02:d8:4e:3f:92:1d" to the antrea-gw0 interface MAC of Worker 2 node
+- modify the source MAC address of the flow "mod_dl_src:02:d8:4e:3f:92:1d" to the antrea-gw0 interface MAC of Worker 2 node

-- Second action is to modify the destination MAC address of the flow "mod_dl_dst:c6:f4:b5:76:10:38" to the backend2 pod's MAC
+- modify the destination MAC address of the flow "mod_dl_dst:c6:f4:b5:76:10:38" to the backend2 pod's MAC

-- Third action is to decrement the TTL ("dec_ttl") since this is a routed flow
+- decrement the TTL ("dec_ttl") since this is a routed flow

-- Fourth action is "resubmit(,80)" which basically hands the flow over to Table 80.
+- resubmit the flow to Table 80 ("resubmit(,80)")

 Hence next stop is Table 80.

 ## 14.8 L2ForwardingCalc Table #80